-3.1 The preparation of the Framework fulfils the requirement of the Local Plan Strategy that development on this designated Strategic Location (LPS 43, Brooks Lane, Middlewich) will be achieved through a masterplan-led approach.
-Its preparation has been informed by early engagement with landowners, businesses and residents across the area and the feedback received during two rounds of six-week public consultation.
+3.1.
+The preparation of the Framework fulfils the requirement of the Local Plan Strategy that development on this designated Strategic Location (LPS 43, Brooks Lane, Middlewich) will be achieved through a masterplan-led approach.
+Its preparation has been informed by engagement with landowners, businesses and residents across the area and the feedback received during two rounds of six-week public consultation.

-Other Options Considered
+4. Other Options Considered

-4.1 There are no other appropriate options available.
+4.1.
+There are no other appropriate options available.
 The preparation of a masterplan is a requirement of policy LPS 43 (Brooks Lane, Middlewich) in the Local Plan Strategy and the preparation of a SPD is the only way that is recognised in national planning policy of putting in place local planning guidance to supplement policies in an adopted local plan.

-5 Background
+5. Background

-- 5.1 The LPS identifies the Brooks Lane area (site reference LPS 43) as an area of potential future regeneration.
+- 5.1.
+The LPS identifies the Brooks Lane area (site reference LPS 43) as an area of potential future regeneration.
 The site area is shown in figure 1 (below).
-The LPS requires a masterplan led approach to the site, which reflects a number of key principles including: - The delivery of around 200 homes; - The delivery of leisure and community facilities to the north of the site; - The provision of appropriate retail facilities to meet local needs; - The incorporation of green infrastructure; - The improvement of existing, and provision of new, pedestrian and cycle links to connect development to existing employment, residential areas, shops, schools health facilities, recreation and leisure opportunities and the town centre; - The potential provision of a Marina at the Trent and Mersey Canal; and - The provision of land for a new railway station including lineside infrastructure, access and forecourt parking.
+The LPS requires a masterplan led approach to the Strategic Location in line with a number of key principles, including:- - the delivery of around 200 homes; - the delivery of leisure and community facilities to the north of the site; - the provision of appropriate retail facilities to meet local needs; - the incorporation of green infrastructure; - the provision of new and improved pedestrian and cycle links to connect development to existing employment, residential areas,

+- shops, schools health facilities, recreation and leisure opportunities and the town centre; - the potential development of a marina at the Trent and Mersey Canal; and - the provision of land for a new railway station including lineside infrastructure, access and forecourt parking.